whowell1/whowell1github.io/content/en/blog/Mistakes.md

 **Learning from the Aforementioned Setbacks**

-Persistence Blind Spot
+Persistence Blind Spot:
 I now make it a point to examine not just what’s malicious, but _where_ it’s executing from.
 Suspicious execution paths—non-standard directories, temporary folders, AppData—are now a routine part of my investigative checklist.

-Scripting Paralysis
+Scripting Paralysis:
 I am working on a page that is helpful for security professionals to use when doing a typical IR jobs.

-Blocking Domains
+Blocking Domains:
 To avoid blocking common domains, I wrote a Python script that cross-references a domain against the Tranco top 10,000 list.
 If the domain is in this list the script raises a warning to help prevent business disruption.

 **Final Thoughts**